 5 Common Mistakes Beginners Make in HIIT Workouts

-High-Intensity Interval Training (HIIT) can be a game-changer for busy professionals looking to maximize their fitness in a short amount of time.
-However, beginners often fall into traps that can hinder their progress and even lead to injury.
-In 2026, it’s essential to recognize these common mistakes so you can get the most out of your workouts.
+High-Intensity Interval Training (HIIT) can be a game-changer for busy professionals looking to get fit quickly.
+However, many beginners encounter pitfalls that can hinder their progress or even lead to injury.
+Understanding these common mistakes can help you maximize your effectiveness and safety during HIIT workouts.

 - Total Time: 20-30 minutes